buddhist-uni/buddhist-uni.github.io/_content/monographs/middle-land-middle-way_dhammika.md

 > … the modern pilgrim needs to have some idea about the religious, historical and archaeological background of each of the sacred places

-A thorough account of the history behind the sacred sites of Buddhist India, from ancient to modern times.
+This book provides a thorough account of the history behind the sacred sites of Buddhist India, from ancient to modern times.